 Victoria has a one in three (32%) probability of a damaging earthquake in the next 50 years, and in addition to risk of earthquakes, is also prone to hazards including tsunamis, weather events and pandemics.

-is a monthly, nine-part series in the Times Colonist featuring helpful information to assist families to become better prepared before, during, and after a damaging earthquake.
+Earthquake 1-2-3 is a monthly, nine-part series in the Times Colonist featuring helpful information to assist families to become better prepared before, during, and after a damaging earthquake.
 The series focuses on earthquake awareness, preparedness and planning and is sponsored by the City of Victoria, Thrifty Foods, Capital Iron and Megson FitzPatrick Insurance Services.
 The first issue launched Sunday, September 29.
-Watch for the series on the back page of the Monitor section in the Times Colonist or view it here.
+Watch for the next issue on the back page of The Islander section in the Times Colonist on Sunday, February 16 or view the series here.

 What to do During an Earthquake

 How to Prepare an Emergency Kit

 Volunteer with VEMAYou can help your community in an emergency by volunteering with the Victoria Emergency Management Agency.
 If you have a bicycle, are 19 years of age or over, and would like to help the community in the event of a disaster, VEMA's new Cyclist Response Team is for you.

 Tour de Disaster

 - Great British Columbia ShakeOut